ikerlan-digital/hackathon/cloud/README.md

 ## Real Time processing of incoming data

  * First install and configure a relational database such as [MySql](https://www.mysql.com/) or [PostgreSQL](https://www.postgresql.org/).
- * Then develop a small program that makes stores and fire an alarm on the relational database when a sensor data is above a given threshold.
+ * Then develop a small program that registers into the database an alarm every time a sensor data is above a given threshold.
  * Use a program that connects to the database (e.g. [DBVeaber](https://dbeaver.io/)) for showing that your program works.

 ## Make machine learning model using the historical data stored in the time series database